asyncapi/website/pages/docs/concepts/server.md

     c[Client Mobile] --> b[(server)]
     b --> c
 ```
-The diagram above describes a bi-directional relationship between `clients` and `server`.
-When we create an AsyncAPI `server` file, the AsyncAPI server object holds information that includes the physical location of the `server`.
+The diagram above describes a bi-directional communication between several **clients** and one **server**.
+In this case, the `Server Object` holds information about the actual server, including physical location.

 * Broker Centric